Support Equipment

 • BRDM-2-based ZS-82

 The BRDM-2-based ZS-82 PsyOps vehicle is a Soviet/Russian medium-power sound-broadcasting station built around a BRDM-2-derived GAZ-41-14 armored chassis for psychological-operations messaging.
-Veteran-history and Russian technical sources place the ZS-82 in Soviet special-propaganda service in Afghanistan, while Ukrainian and loss-documentation sources record Russian ZS-82 vehicles destroyed or captured during the 2014 Russia-Ukraine War.
+Veteran-history sources place the ZS-82 in Soviet special-propaganda service in Afghanistan, while Ukrainian and loss-documentation sources record Russian ZS-82 vehicles destroyed or captured during the 2014 Russia-Ukraine War.

 Role in Conflicts